Bayonet Head - Lower King

 Educational outcomes in Bayonet Head - Lower King fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area faces educational challenges, with university qualification rates at 17.2%, significantly lower than the Australian average of 30.4%.
-This situation presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common, at 12.2%, followed by postgraduate qualifications (2.5%) and graduate diplomas (2.5%).
-Trade and technical skills are prominent, with 43.0% of residents aged 15+ holding vocational credentials - advanced diplomas at 11.3% and certificates at 31.7%.
+The area's university qualification rate is 17.2%, significantly lower than the Australian average of 30.4%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 12.2%, followed by postgraduate qualifications (2.5%) and graduate diplomas (2.5%).
+Vocational credentials are prominent, with 43.0% of residents aged 15+ holding such qualifications - advanced diplomas at 11.3% and certificates at 31.7%.

 Educational participation is high, with 26.6% of residents currently enrolled in formal education.
-This includes 9.9% in primary education, 9.7% in secondary education, and 1.5% pursuing tertiary education.
-Flinders Park Primary School serves the local area within Bayonet Head - Lower King, with an enrollment of 368 students.
-The suburb has typical Australian school conditions (ICSEA: 976), offering balanced educational opportunities.
-There is one primary school in the area, with secondary options available nearby.
-However, limited local school capacity (6.2 places per 100 residents compared to the regional average of 15.9) means many families travel outside the area for schooling.
+This includes 9.9% in primary, 9.7% in secondary, and 1.5% in tertiary education.
+Flinders Park Primary School serves the area, enrolling 368 students as of a recent date.
+The school focuses exclusively on primary education, with secondary options available nearby.
+Local school capacity is limited (6.2 places per 100 residents vs 15.9 regionally), leading many families to travel for schooling.

 Frequently Asked Questions - Education